JeongMee Yoon’s “The Pink & Blue Project”

 I love the diversity of colors for gender data across newsrooms.
 But there is this mantra in Data Vis: In an article, the same colors should represent the same things.
 If your first chart uses a blue color to show data about men, that same blue shouldn’t show data about women in the second chart.
 Maybe this should be true even across all visualisations of the same publication?

-Apparently, graphics reporters don’t see the need for this (and I agree with them).
+Apparently, graphics reporters don’t see the need for this.
 When we look at the colors that designers use within the same newsroom to show gender data, we don’t find much consistency.
 The colors for gender data are decided for each article individually.
 The following example shows chart colors by Bloomberg – but I could have chosen any other newsroom, the New York Times, Guardian, ZEIT Online, etc.